 As I was pouring my heart out to the Lord, the Holy Spirit suddenly brought to my mind Hebrews 12:1.
 I began to meditate on the verse, rolling the words over in my head, wondering why God was speaking that verse to me specifically.

-As I was thinking on the words " let us run with endurance the race that is set before us" suddenly God gave me a faith picture in my heart.
+As I was thinking on the words " let us run with endurance the race that is set before us" suddenly God gave me a vision.

 He showed me a marathon.
 He showed me how each person in the Christian walk is running in this marathon together.
 Some people are running faster than others, some are running slower.